adobe/react-spectrum-charts/README.md

 It is also possible to view the source code for any story by selecting the "Docs" tab, scrolling to the desired story and then selecting "Show code".
 This is helpful for getting seeing the full API for any story in storybook.

 The Storybook may contain components or props that are not released yet since it gets rebuilt with every push to main, not just with npm releases.

+## Support

+If you encounter any issues, have questions, or need assistance with **react-spectrum-charts**, there are several ways to get support:

+1. **Documentation**: Check out the [official documentation](https://link-to-your-documentation) for in-depth guides, examples, and API references.
+Many common questions are answered here.

+2. **GitHub Issues**: If you believe you've identified a bug or have a feature request or have general feedback, please review the list of [open issues](https://github.com/adobe/react-spectrum-charts/issues) to see if someone else has already submitted a similar issue that you can add to.
+If an issue doesn't exist, please submit a new issue using the correct template ([create a new issue](https://github.com/adobe/react-spectrum-charts/issues/new/choose)).

+Please be respectful and considerate when seeking support.
+Provide as much context as possible when reporting issues, and follow any guidelines or templates specified in the GitHub issues section.
+Your feedback and contributions are highly valued.

 ## Contributing